 * Paralympic Silver Medalist 2016 Rio - Track Pursuit

 * ESPY Award Winner (2014)

 In 2008, Jamie was diagnosed with cancer.
-She had a spindle cell sarcoma that had wrapped around her sciatic nerve.
-The next year, Whitmore was in and out of the hospital with surgeries, radiation, chemotherapy and infections that left her fighting for her life.
-After relearning to walk and giving birth to twin boys in 2010, Whitmore won a gold and silver medal at the Paralympic Games - Rio 2016.
+She had spindle cell sarcoma that had wrapped around her sciatic nerve.
+She became paralyzed in her leg due to drop foot.
+The next year, Jamie was in and out of the hospital with surgeries, radiation, chemotherapy and infections that left her fighting for her life.
+After relearning to walk she gave birth to twin boys in 2010.